-Cost of sales was \$317.8 million, an increase of 9.1% from prior year and was 73.7% of sales as compared with 71.9% of sales in the prior year.
-Gross margin in the first quarter of 2018 was 26.3% of sales compared to 28.1% in the prior year.
-The decrease in gross margin percentage was primarily attributable to reduction in profitability in the Basic Minerals product line within the Performance Materials segment due to a reduction in pricing and volumes of bulk chromite.
+Cost of sales was \$1,011.5 million, an increase of 14% from the prior year and was 74.4% of sales as compared with 71.6% in the prior year.
+The decrease in gross margin percentage was primarily attributable to higher raw material, logistics and energy costs as well as a reduction in profitability in the Basic Minerals product line within the Performance Materials segment due to a reduction in pricing and volumes of bulk chromite.
 The Company plans to exit its bulk chromite operations in South Africa.

-Marketing and administrative costs were \$44.4 million as compared to \$44.0 million in prior year.
+Marketing and administrative costs were \$135.1 million and 9.9% of sales compared to \$132.8 million and 10.7% of sales in the prior year.

-Research and development expenses were \$6.1 million as compared to \$5.8 million in the prior year.
+Research and development expenses were \$17.5 million and represented 1.3% of sales for the nine months ended September 30, 2018 as compared with \$17.8 million and 1.4% of sales in the prior year.